 Inclusive Leadership Development

-'Inclusion' is imperative to a well led, progressive leadership structure.
-It promotes engagement with employees teams, develops diverse roll modelling and enables effective decision making.
+'Inclusion' is imperative to a well-led, progressive leadership structure.
+It promotes engagement with employees teams, develops diverse role modeling, and enables effective decision making.

-Expenditure on programmes to develop diversity and inclusion across leadership helps to boost the relevance of D&I within stated company values, and mission statements.
+Expenditure on programs to develop diversity and inclusion across leadership helps to boost the relevance of D&I within stated company values, and mission statements.

 Failure to attract and retain a diverse leadership, through inclusive processes, will result in a structural inability to benefit from the enhanced results, that diverse leadership creates.

-Without commitment to embedding inclusion at the leadership level, activities to promote inclusion will inevitably be viewed as piecemeal, one off interventions.
+Without the commitment to embedding inclusion at the leadership level, activities to promote inclusion will inevitably be viewed as piecemeal, one-off interventions.